 Before making a decision to cancel school, EPS administrators monitor and review road and parking lot conditions, temperatures and precipitation amounts.
 The decision on whether to cancel school is not often immediately clear.
 Oklahoma weather can change quickly.
 When schools must be closed due to inclement weather, the following considerations are important:

-- EPS endeavors to announce its decision to close between 5-5:15 a.m. and will post that information to the district’s social media platforms, school websites, mobile app and share it with local media.
-When possible, EPS will decide on closure the evening before classes and activities are cancelled.
+- EPS endeavors to announce its decision to close between 5-5:15 a.m. and will post that information to the district’s social media platforms, school websites, and share it with local media.
+When possible, EPS will decide on closure the evening before.
+If you do not see a posting that school is canceled, it means that school is being held that day.

-- When winter conditions develop during the school day, schools will NOT be dismissed early because thousands of parents work and students could potentially be arriving home to a locked house.
+- When weather conditions develop during the school day, schools are generally NOT dismissed early because thousands of parents work and students could potentially be arriving home to a locked house.

-- If the weather starts to deteriorate during the school day, parents may pick up their student(s) early.
-Please be advised that in the case of a high school student, weather related absences are counted in the exemption formula.
+- If the weather starts to deteriorate during the school day, parents may certainly pick up their student(s) early.
+Please be advised that in the case of a high school student, weather-related absences are counted in the exemption formula.

-- To find out if schools are closed, monitor social media, the district website, push notifications from the district’s mobile app and local media.
-The district’s free mobile app can be downloaded by going to MySchoolWay.
-PLEASE do not call district headquarters or individual schools.
+- To find out if schools are closed, monitor social media, the district website, your email and text messages from school messenger and local media.
+Please do not call district headquarters or individual schools.
 These lines must be kept open.

-Students and non-essential staff shelter in the safest refuge areas which, depending on the particular school, could include hardened safe rooms, underground/partial underground areas or the center part of the building lowest level, away from doors and windows.
+Students and non-essential staff shelter in the safest refuge areas.
+Depending on the school that could include hardened safe rooms, underground/partial underground areas or the center part of the building lowest level, away from doors and windows.

 Threatening weather that approaches at the end of the school day can present additional challenges.
 If a tornado warning is in place at dismissal time, we will not release students to go home until the “all-clear” is given.
 If a watch is in place at dismissal time, students will be released and sent home.
 Buses will be held and not be in transit when there is immediate pending severe weather.
 If a bus is in route and the weather dictates immediate action, the bus will seek shelter at the nearest school.